Australia–Cambodia relations: Sport

 Further relations between the two nations can be seen through sporting club affiliations and organisations set up in Cambodia.
 The Cambodian Eagles are an Australian Rules Football Club (AFL) based in Cambodia with players and supporters of the club extending from Australia, the US, and the UK, amongst other nations.
-Previously named the 'Cambodian Cobras', the club changed names and begun its affiliation with the West Coast Eagles, an Australian-based AFL club, following the West Coast Eagle's visit to Phnom Penh in 2011.
+Previously named the 'Cambodian Cobras', the club changed names and begun its affiliation with the West Coast Eagles, an Australian-based AFL club, following the West Coast Eagles' visit to Phnom Penh in 2011.
 This ongoing relationship has allowed for the Cambodian Eagles to gain sponsorship through the Australian club and compete in various Asian Championships.

 Additionally, Happy Football Cambodia Australia (HFCA) is an organisation that was set up in 2005 with the aspiration to support the disadvantaged youth of Cambodia.
 Scott Neeson, the founder of HFCA, outlines his view of the organisation stating:"HFCA is a terrific organisation and we're very proud of our association.
 It gives otherwise neglected youth a sense of self-esteem, competition and the value of teamwork.
 Those able to make the Homeless World Cup team are given a world perspective they could never otherwise imagine.
 In terms of return on investment, it's one of the best in Cambodia."
 HFCA teaches the young and disadvantaged about football whilst providing them with opportunities to improve their living conditions and their futures.